pbkabali/to-do-app-Javascript/README.md

 Run `npm run watch` to run webpack build in watch mode.

-### Usage
+### Tests

-Run `npm test` from the root directory to run tests and output the result in the terminal as below:
+Run `npm test` from the root directory to run tests and output the result in the terminal as below.

 ![screenshot](./testResults.png)